 Increase the educational capital of the state by increasing the participation and completion of students, particularly Native Hawaiians, low-income students and those from underserved regions and populations and preparing them for success in the workforce and their communities.

 An educated labor force and engaged citizenry are essential in today’s global, knowledge-based economy.
 Across the nation, states have set ambitious goals to boost college completion rates.
-Hawaiʻi’s own 55 by ’25 Campaign goal focuses on increasing the percentage of working age adults with two- or four-year degrees to 55 percent by 2025.
+Hawaiʻi’s own 55 by ‘25 Campaign goal focuses on increasing the percentage of working age adults with two- or four-year degrees to 55 percent by 2025.
 According to the most recent data available, 43 percent of Hawaiʻi’s working age adults hold a postsecondary degree.
 At the state’s current rate of degree production, that percentage is expected to reach only 47 percent in 2025, resulting in a shortage of 57,000 degree holders.
 As the state’s sole public higher education system, the University of Hawaiʻi is committed to doing its part to close the state’s projected educational attainment gap.
+The enrollment plans of each campus are projected to meet this goal by 2025.

 The university plans to address this gap through expanded access to postsecondary education and training throughout the state and strengthened support for student success.
 Vigorous support for Native Hawaiians, low-income students and underrepresented and underserved populations and regions remains a top priority for the university.